ahezard/twl_firm_patcher/README.md

 This patcher that allows to produce a special twlBg.cxi by patching the devLauncher SRL contained into it.

+Python 2.7 and devKitPro (msys) are required and needs to be available in the Path.

 This modifed twlBg.cxi allows to unlock the TWL mode Hardware (DSI) into the NTR mode (DS)

 This unlock new capability in NTR mode without breaking games: